 Breast augmentation is probably the one of most difficult and underestimated of all plastic surgical operations.
 It is a very commonly performed procedure.
-Women of all ages from teenagers to women in their 70’s are candidates.
+Women of all ages from teenagers to women in their 70’s are candidates for breast implant surgery.
 Needless to say, the younger patients are much more common patients for augmentation alone.
-Older patients typically must get a breast lift in conjunction with a breast augmentation.
+Older patients typically must get a breast lift ( mastopexy ) in conjunction with a breast augmentation.
 One of the difficulties with this operation is that no two breasts are exactly alike; all women have slightly asymmetric breasts.
 They are asymmetric with respect to size, shape, position on the chest wall, nipple size and projection.
-It is the job of the surgeon to augment the breasts and improve the symmetry of the breasts in the process.
+It is the job of Dr Michael Bain to augment the breasts and improve the symmetry of the breasts in the process.
 This can be a challenge, especially when nipple position is very different.

 Location of Scar